cjwit/worldmusic_development/index.md

 ## Editorial team

-If you have any questions about this project, using the resources, the submission or review process, or would like to learn how to be involved, please contact the editors at [editors@worldmusictextbook.org](mailto:editors@worldmusictextbook.org).
+If you have any questions about this project, using the resources, the submission or review process, or would like to learn how to be involved, please contact the editors at [{{ site.email }}](mailto:{{ site.email }}).

 The World Music Textbook editors are: